echicken/permittable/README.md

 # permittable
-City of Toronto building permits explorer
+View building permit info from the City of Toronto's Open Data Catalogue